Reviewing BrasilAgro – Companhia Brasileira de Propriedades Agrícolas (LND) & The Competition

 |$92.76 million

-BrasilAgro – Companhia Brasileira de Propriedades Agrícolas’ rivals have higher revenue, but lower earnings than BrasilAgro – Companhia Brasileira de Propriedades Agrícolas.
-BrasilAgro – Companhia Brasileira de Propriedades Agrícolas is trading at a higher price-to-earnings ratio than its rivals, indicating that it is currently more expensive than other companies in its industry.
+BrasilAgro – Companhia Brasileira de Propriedades Agrícolas’ competitors have higher revenue, but lower earnings than BrasilAgro – Companhia Brasileira de Propriedades Agrícolas.
+BrasilAgro – Companhia Brasileira de Propriedades Agrícolas is trading at a higher price-to-earnings ratio than its competitors, indicating that it is currently more expensive than other companies in its industry.

 Summary

-BrasilAgro – Companhia Brasileira de Propriedades Agrícolas beats its rivals on 7 of the 12 factors compared.
+BrasilAgro – Companhia Brasileira de Propriedades Agrícolas beats its competitors on 7 of the 12 factors compared.

 BrasilAgro – Companhia Brasileira de Propriedades Agrícolas Company Profile